Osnabrück

 Osnabrück (/de/; Ossenbrügge; archaic English: Osnaburg) is a city in Lower Saxony in western Germany.
 It is situated on the river Hase in a valley penned between the Wiehen Hills and the northern tip of the Teutoburg Forest.
-With a population of 168,145 Osnabrück is the fourth largest city in Lower Saxony.
+With a population of 166,057 Osnabrück is the fourth largest city in Lower Saxony.

 More recently Osnabrück has become well known for its industry.
 Numerous companies in the automobile, paper, steel and grocery sectors are located in the city and its surrounding area.
-In spite of the massive destruction inflicted on the city during World War II, the Altstadt (old town) was eventually reconstructed extensively with designs loyal to the original medieval architecture there.
+In spite of the massive destruction inflicted on the city during World War II, the was eventually reconstructed extensively with designs accurately depicting the original medieval architecture there.
 Osnabrück was also the home of the largest British garrison outside the United Kingdom.
 Osnabrück's modern, urban image is enhanced by the presence of more than 22,000 students studying at the University and the University of Applied Sciences.
 Although part of the state of Lower Saxony, historically, culturally and linguistically Osnabrück is considered part of the region of Westphalia.